Financial Aid - Title IV, Scholarships & Other

 Federal Financial Aid – Title IV

 Maine Media is committed to providing financial assistance to students attending our certificate or degree programs.
 Maine Media College was approved by the U.S. Department of Education to process Title IV funding effective February 2019.
-Title IV federal financial assistance may be applied to either the Professional Certificate in Visual Storytelling or the Master of Fine Arts degree ONLY.
+Title IV federal financial assistance may be applied to either the Professional Certificate in Visual Storytelling, the Certificate in Collaborative Filmmaking or the Master of Fine Arts degree ONLY.

 Your first step is to complete the Free Application for Federal Student Aid (FAFSA®) form.
 On the FAFSA® form you may enter Maine Media College as one of the schools you are interested in attending.
 Once this is done, and you have completed your application, we will be able to let you know which loan or aid programs you may qualify for.